-The Virginia American Revolution 250 Commission (VA250), established by the General Assembly in 2020, serves to commemorate the 250th anniversary of the American Revolution, the Revolutionary War, and the independence of the United States in the Commonwealth of Virginia, one of the former colonies and future states, where much of the nation’s history took place.
-The primary goal of the Commission is to convene and facilitate a Commonwealth-wide commemoration and celebration, multi-faceted and inclusive of hundreds of partners and representatives of the wide array of histories, sites, stories, and communities that define Virginia.
+The Virginia American Revolution 250 Commission (VA250) was established by the General Assembly in 2020 to commemorate the 250th anniversary of the American Revolution.
+Virginia, one of the former colonies and future states, played a central role in the nation’s founding.
+VA250’s primary goal is to convene and facilitate a Commonwealth-wide commemoration that is inclusive of hundreds of partners and representatives of the wide array of histories, sites, stories, and communities that define Virginia.

 Leadership & Membership

 The VA250 Commission is comprised of individuals representing the Commonwealth’s government, private and non-profit sectors and coordinates the Commemoration’s planning and development and includes representatives from historical sites and museums across Virginia, leadership of Virginia’s Indian tribes, members of the Virginia legislature and citizen members.
 The Commission is chaired by Delegate Terry L. Austin and vice-chaired by Senator Mamie E. Locke.

 Click here for a full list of VA250 Commission Members.

 The Revolution didn’t just start in 1776.
 There were many events leading up to it that Virginia will be commemorating.
 Here is just some of those dates:

 March 18 – 20, 2024: A Common Cause to All: 250th Anniversary of the Committee of Correspondence

 November 9, 2024: Yorktown Tea Party